ellis882/hangman-msp3/README.md

 #### Solved Bugs

 - I was getting errors of trailing whitespaces and that some lines were too long.
-    - got rid of the whitespace manualy and made the text shorter
+    - got rid of the whitespace manualy and made the text shorter.

 #### Remaining Bugs

--
+- no remaining bugs

 #### Validator Testing

 - PEP8.
-    -
+    - no errors found

 ---